jecki/DHParser/DHParser/nim/README.md

 # nim replacements

-This directory contains experimental replacements for some of the DHParser-modules in the compiled languag [nim](https://nim-lang.org)
+This directory contains experimental replacements for some of the DHParser-modules in the compiled language [nim](https://nim-lang.org)